Doctors Note Logo

 Conclusion

 Experiencing a sleep aid making me hallucinate people in the room can be unsettling, but it often signals REM intrusion rather than a primary psychiatric issue.
-By taking structured next steps—consulting your doctor, using a Medically approved LLM Symptom Checker Chat Bot to prepare for your visit, tracking your sleep, and optimizing your routine—you can pinpoint the cause and adjust treatment safely.
+By taking structured next steps—consulting your doctor, using a free symptom checker to better understand your symptoms, tracking your sleep, and optimizing your routine—you can pinpoint the cause and adjust treatment safely.
 Always speak to a doctor about any unsettling or serious symptoms, especially if they could be life threatening.
 Your health and safety come first.

 (References)